Galapagos Animals and Darwin’s Birds Hang Out at Tortuga Bay

 Crime rate Ecuador/your country

-Playa Mansa is breathtaking with a cactus forest on one side of the lagoon and stunning mangroves on the other side.
+Playa Mansa is breathtaking, with a cactus forest on one side of the lagoon and stunning mangroves on the other.
 We curiously take a stroll along the vegetation.

-Unexpectedly, we come across a burrow in the sand, dug by a ghost crab which apparently is still inside it, since the sand around it is moving.
-It attracts our attention since it in all directions is surrounded by small sand balls and scratch marks.
+Unexpectedly, we come across a burrow in the sand, dug by a ghost crab, which apparently is still inside it since the sand around it is moving.
+It attracts our attention since it is surrounded by small sand balls and scratch marks in all directions.
 The ghost crabs hide in their burrows during high tide and do not emerge until the tide goes down.
 They scoop up and filter the surface layer of sand, take out and ingest small organisms, leaving tiny balls of clean sand behind.

 The fierce-looking marine iguanas impress us.
-The biggest ones are actually considerable in size.
-Most of them remain pretty immobile when we pass, and the few that do move, do it at a slow pace.
-Only when we later on see one of them swimming in the sea by the mangroves, do we see some real movement!
+The biggest ones are considerable in size.
+Most of them remain quite immobile when we pass, and the few that do move do it at a slow pace.
+Only when we later see one of them swimming in the sea by the mangroves do we see some actual movement!

 ‘Darwin’s Birds’

-Without too high expectations we step out in the water and climb over a few slippery rocks in order to get at proper depth.
+Without too high expectations, we step out in the water and climb over a few slippery rocks to get to the proper depth.
 A local group of people draw our attention to some shadows a bit to the side.
 They are eager to report what they spotted just a moment ago.
 Very soon after, we marvel at what we see.
 A woman explains to us that the sharks come in at high tide.
 They swim in and out, so we will most likely get several opportunities to observe them.

 The wait is not long.
-Three dark sharks do come in and appear in shallow water just beside us.
+Three dark sharks come in and appear in shallow water beside us.
 We follow their course despite the unclear, sand-muddy water around the mangroves.

-Every now and then their top fins emerge from the water and we see that the tip above water is absolutely snow-white, justifying the name of the species.
+Now and then, their top fins emerge from the water, and we see that the tip above the water is snow-white, justifying the name of the species.

 - Scalloped hammerheads